 “Honestly, I was really scared,” she tells me over dinner at a nice restaurant in Atlanta.
 “The only thing driving me was the fact that I had a scholarship and a terrible life back home.
 Being poor and unable to take care of your family or yourself is a feeling I never wanted to feel again.”

-I try to imagine going to lectures, eating in the food hall, living in the dorms at age 13.
+I try to imagine going to lectures, eating in the food hall, living in the dorms as a 13-year-old.
 “It was awkward,” she says, laughing.
 “I couldn’t drink, had no interest in drinking.
 I lived in the library and came back to my dorm pretty much just to sleep.”

 Thinking about her grandmother kept her focused.
 “I had to remind myself that I was there with a purpose.
 I just wanted to graduate early and make money to support her.
 I had to grow up fast and be tough.”

 At 16, she got her degree.
 And then a job offer—to be an advanced analytics consultant.
 Out of scholarship money and with a start date in a couple months, Michelle lived out of her car, crashing on friends’ couches when she could, often showering at gyms.

 If I could go back in time and tell myself something, I’d say, ‘Don’t be afraid to speak up, because you know what you’re doing.

 As a consultant, her colleagues were “men, twice [her] age,” she says.
 She had to be on her game at all times.
 “I knew that if I messed up, people would remember that.
 They’d say, ‘Yep, that was 16-year-old Michelle.’
 So I was a perfectionist.
 I worked twice as hard and always strove to be the technical expert in the room.”